CodesInTheShell/flask_vue_monolith/README.md

 - Start minikube cluster <br>
   `minikube start`

-- We need to run docker commands inside minikube and not on host computer (unless you want to pull image from container registry) eval $(minikube docker-env)
+- We need to run docker commands inside minikube and not on host computer (unless you want to pull image from container registry)<br>
+  `eval $(minikube docker-env)`

-- Sneak peek on current docker images (starting with kube related images) docker image ls
+- Sneak peek on current docker images (starting with kube related images)<br>
+`docker image ls`

-- Build our flask app image
+- Build our flask app image<br>
-docker build -t python-flask:latest .
+`docker build -t python-flask:latest .`

-- Deploy the container
+- Deploy the container<br>
-minikube kubectl apply -f deployment.yaml
+`minikube kubectl apply -f deployment.yaml`

-- Start the service to expose our app kubectl apply -f service.yaml
+- Start the service to expose our app<br>
+`kubectl apply -f service.yaml`

-- Check our app is up and running kubectl get pods kubectl get svc
+- Check our app is up and running<br>
+`kubectl get pods`
+`kubectl get svc`

-- Actual exposing the app by minikube minikube service python-flask-service --url
+- Actual exposing the app by minikube<br>
+`minikube service python-flask-service --url`

 - Clean up
-kubectl delete all --all
+`kubectl delete all --all`

 ## Summary of steps